 This would be the perfect choice for you, as a musician, if you like the idea behind the Mono case, but it’s just too expensive for your budget.

 This is a pretty inexpensive gig bag that will provide your guitar with decent protection for a long period of time if you’re just traveling back and forth between local gigs.

 The backpack straps on this gig bag are extremely convenient to have, as it frees up both of your hands to be able to carry an amp and pedalboard, so you’re not having to make several trips.

 The insides of this gig bag are lined and provides users with twenty millimeters of padding, as well as a neck strap; there are rubber feet on the bottom of the bag to ensure security when you’re resting the bag against your amp.

 The handles on this gig bag are extremely tough and comfortable to carry for long periods of time, which makes the extra $20 investment in this gig bag an excellent upgrade.

-While the $20 price tag that comes with this gig bag is extremely inexpensive, this is a decent gig bag that has a few advatages over the cheap gig bags that you get when you purchase a beginners guitar kit.
+While the $20 price tag that comes with this gig bag is extremely inexpensive, this is a decent gig bag that has a few advantages over the cheap gig bags that you get when you purchase a

 There are six pockets that have been playing on top of the ten millimeters of padding, with an additional set of picks and a guitar strap coming along with the purchase of the gig bag.